 - Spray thread lubricant into the keyhole if the deadbolt is difficult to turn when the door is open.
 This will loosen deposits on the metal parts that are preventing the key from turning.

-Check the alignment of the deadbolt against the strike on the jamb if the lock is difficult to turn when the door is closed, or the door doesn't lock at all.
+- Check the alignment of the deadbolt against the strike plate on the door jamb if the lock is difficult to turn when the door is closed or the door doesn't lock at all.

-- Spray the entire mechanism with spray lubricant and wait for at least 10 minutes before you re-install it.
+- Spray the entire mechanism with spray lubricant and wait for at least 10 minutes before you reinstall it.